esa/nanosat-mo-framework/docs/source/eclipse.rst

 6. In the **Common** tab check the options **Run** and **Debug** in the **Display in favorites menu** panel.
 7. Apply your settings and **Run** the CTT.
 Its output should appear on the Eclipse console.

 You are now able to start the supervisor with simulator and the CTT from Eclipse by selecting the respective launch configuration from the drop-down menu next to the green **Run as...** button in the top toolbar of Eclipse.
+You can now look at :doc:`apps/apps`.